 Username Maximum number of characters that a user name can contain.
 This value must be between 10 and 2048 bytes.
 User password Maximum number of characters for the FTP password.
 This value must be between 10 and 2048 bytes.
 Path (directory + filename) Maximum number of characters of the path taken by the program execution, or the path taken in the directory to reach the FTP file.
 This value must be between 10 and 2048 bytes.
 SITE command Maximum number of characters that the SITE command can contain (between 10 and 2048 bytes).
-Other commands Maximum number of characters that additional commands can contain (between 10 and 2048 bytes) Support Disable intrusion prevention When this option is selected, the scan of the FTP protocol will be disabled and traffic will be authorized if the filter policy allows it Log every FTP query Enables or disables the reporting of FTP logs.
-37.40.2 Proxy tab Filter the welcome banner sent by the FTP server If this option is selected, the server's banner will no longer be sent during an FTP connection.
+Other commands Maximum number of characters that additional commands can contain (between 10 and 2048 bytes)

+Disable intrusion prevention When this option is selected, the scan of the FTP protocol will be disabled and traffic will be authorized if the filter policy allows it Log every FTP query Enables or disables the reporting of FTP logs.

+Filter the welcome banner sent by the FTP server If this option is selected, the server's banner will no longer be sent during an FTP connection.
 Block FTP bounce Allows the prevention of IP address spoofing.
 By executing the PORT command and by specifying an internal IP address, an external host may access confidential data by exploiting vulnerabilities in an FTP server or a host that is vulnerable to bounces.

-Connection Keep original source IP address When a request is made by a web client (browser) to the server, the firewall will intercept it and check that the request complies with URL filter rules and then relays the request.
+Keep original source IP address When a request is made by a web client (browser) to the server, the firewall will intercept it and check that the request complies with URL filter rules and then relays the request.
 If this option is selected, the new request will use the original source IP address of the web client that sent the packet.
 Otherwise, the firewall's address will be used.

+Allowed transfer modes

-Allowed transfer m nodes Between the client and the proxy When the FTP client sends a request to the server, the proxy will first intercept the request in order to analyze it.
-From the FTP "client"s point of view, the proxy corresponds to the server.
+Between the client and the proxy

+When the FTP client sends a request to the server, the proxy will first intercept the request in order to analyze it.
+From the FTP "client" s point of view, the proxy corresponds to the server.
 This option defines the allowed transfer mode.

-If Active only is specified, the FTP client will determine the connection port to use for transferring data.
-The FTP server will then initialize the connection from its data port (port 20) to the port specified by the client.
-If Passive only is specified, the FTP server will determine the connection port to use for transferring data (data connection) and will transmit it to the client.
+- If Active only is specified, the FTP client will determine the connection port to use for transferring data.
+The FTP server will then initialize the connection from its data port (port 20) to the port specified by the client. - If Passive only is specified, the FTP server will determine the connection port to use for transferring data (data connection) and will transmit it to the client. - If Active and passive is specified, the FTP client will be able to choose between both transfer modes when configuring the firewall.